top of page

-Government schemes to help with funding the installation of solar panels and battery storage in Wales include Green Homes Wales, Nest, ECO4 and ECO4 Flex.
-Green Homes Wales is not means-tested whilst the others are.
+Government schemes to help with funding the installation of solar panels and battery storage in Wales currently include Green Homes Wales, Nest, ECO4 and its replacement the Warm Homes Plan.

 A Welsh Government initiative, managed by the Development Bank of Wales, designed to support eligible homeowners in making energy efficient improvements to their homes including solar PV and/or battery storage.